paddyohanlon/remote-manifesto/_drafts/2013-12-14-when-is-flat-design-right.markdown

 * Explain where my questioning starting, when I realised I didn' know how to evaluate a visual style, and why this is important. (maybe reasons can be implicit)

-I realised that I've expressed an opinion on a current design trend several times, but am not sure if I can actually put my words into practice.
-A client recently stated they love the flat design thing.
-And I had no retort.
-I asked why, 'because it's hot right now and looks great done right'. ok, and then I couldn't counter with a good reason to explore to invest in exploring other styles, or think of reasons the trend might be inappropriate, beyond a feeling that it was the right thing to do.On the topic of whether said trend is good/bad/right to use/what's my opinion.
-I've retorted with 'trends are just an option which is popular at the moment, doesn't make it good or bad, if the style is right for a project, that's the indicator'.
-It seems fundemental to be able to define the right style for a project to communicate our work in the right way, and to know we're making the best decisions.
+My take on visual design trends has been that they are just popular options.
+A a trending style isn't necessarily good or bad, if the style is right for a project, it's right.
+It seems fundamental to be able to define the right style for a project to communicate our message in the right way, and to know we're making the best decisions, but I found myself doubting my judgement for the right visual design for a recent project, in particular how to evaluate a client's request to make all the things flat, and to argue.

 ## On trends, caveats, bubble

 Of course there are things to consider, like over popularity.
-But what do I even mean by that...
 That if you choose a visual style for the right reasons, but it happens to be trending, then you could sucumbe to the fact that users perception will change based on over popularity and it's resulting lack of originality and increasing banality, even though you actually made the right 'timeless' decision?
-Although it feels like there is a grain of ideology with good intent there, there also exists an alternate universe in which the right design style triumphs over the evil of the trend, and users are so enlightened as to appreciate the shallow sways in popularity for what they really are and appreciate and understand the designers masterful work objectively.
+Although it feels like there is a grain of ideology with good intent there, there also exists an alternate universe in which the right design style triumphs over the possible evils of a trend, and users are so enlightened as to appreciate the shallow sways in popularity for what they really are and appreciate and understand the designers masterful work objectively.
+The right choice is with consideration to trend behaviour.

-Well...
-In that world designers also their designer tool of choice high over head and shout 'by the power of greyskull'
+In this alternate utopian world, designers regularly raise their pencils high over head and shout 'by the power of greyskull.
+I have the aesthetic!'

-What about the trend.
-Clients want flat.
-It's current and cool.
-It makes them look good, like a new in fashion suit.
-Considerations are the bursting bubble as we get bored of that style.
-But timed right, maybe that's ok.
-An argument can be made for longevity, timeless design sounds like such a beautiful ideal.
-The website is more valuable... it will last for years.
-But there are many more things to consider in web design than visual style.
-Techonology. new browser capabilities. new devices.
-The ideal of timeless style in print doesn't perhaps exist on the web.
-A 5 year update cycle might be not just acceptable, but good.
+A client wants the ambiguous flat ui.
+It's current and cool, but perhaps not the best choice.
+I reached out to a few designers I admire for their thoughts on process for developing style and how to communicate with clients that come with a priscription.

+Trent said to ask 'Why'

+I thought about the argument for timelessness.
+Massimo's work comes to mind.
+And this web site.
+One of my favourite's.
+Also the 24ways site... sham. (archive)

-Not Tan's site, timeless flatness.
+Not Tan's site, timeless flatness. or personal taste?

 Originality in the trend.
 Vs copying.
 (Don't steal sheep?)
 Taking inspiration vs copying.
 Lack of thought, input, research.